jeremybosma/ArchPantheon/README.md

 # NEW: [ARCHPANTHEON INSTALLER (WIFI-REQUIRED)](https://github.com/Jecta/ArchPantheon/blob/main/installer.sh)

-# Installing Arch:
-Get the Arch basic iso and boot it from usb you need to use `iwctl`and in there run `station wlan0 connect SSID` For your information `SSID is your wifi name.` you can see this on for example your phone.
-Use the key combination `CTRL + C` to get out of the iwctl.

-# Installing pantheon:
-So first you run `sudo pacman -Syu`
+Welcome to the guide for installing Arch Linux with the Pantheon desktop environment!

+Before we begin, make sure you have the Arch Linux basic iso and have booted it from a USB drive.

+To connect to your WiFi network, use the iwctl command and enter station wlan0 connect SSID, replacing "SSID" with the name of your WiFi network.
+You can typically find this name (also known as the SSID) on a device connected to the network, such as your phone.
+If you need to exit iwctl, use the key combination CTRL + C.

-Since yay is not in the aur anymore you will have to build it yourself.
+Next, we will update the system packages by running sudo pacman -Syu.
+Since Yay is no longer in the AUR (Arch User Repository), we will need to build it ourselves.
+To do this, enter the following commands:
-Do by using the following commands

 ```
 pacman -S --needed git base-devel